 - Multi-Factor Authentication - don't configure it or if you have specific instructions, apply them here;

-- Authorization Rules - select the option to permit all users access replying party;
+- Authorization Rules - select the option to permit all users to access relying party;

-- Finish - review and complete by proceeding to setting up claim rules.
+- Finish - review and complete by proceeding to set up claim rules.

 Create Claim Rules

-You would require at least 2 rules to setup for the system to work correctly.
-Custom rules are outside of this documentation and can be discussed on individual basis.
+You would require at least 2 rules to set up for the system to work correctly.
+Custom rules are outside of this documentation and can be discussed on an individual basis.
 To add basic rules, follow below instructions: